cx405/personal_stuff/README.md

 # bugs/issues with nixos
 -- -- -- --
-Open: YES
+Relevant: YES
 Problem: nixos can't directly run the opengl applications, which results in black screen or weird resolution followed by black screen (at least on my machine).
 Freeorion works flawlessly though.
-Probable reason: gl library binding
+Probable reason: GL library binding
 Severity: HIGH
 Link: https://github.com/NixOS/nixpkgs/issues/9415
 Notes: basically, a blocker to all opengl games.
+Breaks nixos as desktop system.

-Open: YES (workaround exists)
+Relevant: YES(17.09), NO (17.09 with workaround), NO (18.03+, no workaround needed)
-Problem: KDE Phonon can't connect to phonon-gstreamer backend
+Problem: KDE Phonon can't connect to phonon-gstreamer or phonon-vlc backends
 Actual reason: Incorrect search paths in gstreamer-phonon package
-Severity: HIGH
+Severity: HIGH(breaks multimedia subsystem of KDE desktop)
 Link: https://github.com/NixOS/nixpkgs/issues/27050
 Notes: This happens because the phonon backends have hard-coded search paths, which fail on nixos.
 This makes KDE useless for desktop user.
-The problem is NOT solved in the proper way currently.
+Currently the problem is NOT patched in 17.09.

-Open: YES
+Relevant: YES
 Problem: the standard tools on nixos very probably contain a bug, that can lead to corruption of user profile.
 Probable reason: bug in standard tools
 Severity: MEDIUM/unknown